OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

-In some cases, you may want to add multiple plugin classes to your distribution, either in the *<dist_name>.py* file or in separate Python source files that you add to the ``src`` directory, possible as part of a nested package directory structure.
+In some cases, you may want to add multiple plugin classes to your distribution, either in the *<dist_name>.py* file or in separate Python source files that you add to the ``src`` directory, possibly as part of a nested package directory structure.
 The ``plugin_makedist`` script knows how to handle this sort of a situation and will generate the appropriate source documentation and metadata for whatever plugins you define under the ``src`` tree.